chinchalinchin/scrilla/README.md

 2. <b>MARKET_PROXY</b>: Determines which ticker symbol is used as a proxy for the market return.

-This variable will default ot a value of `SPY`, but can be set to any ticker on the stock market.
+This variable will default to a value of `SPY`, but can be set to any ticker on the stock market.

 3. <b>FRONTIER_STEPS</b>: Determines the number of data points in a portfolio's efficient frontier.